Welcome

 The school aims to foster good relations between those who share a protected characteristic and those who do not share it by:

 • Holding assemblies dealing with relevant issues.
-Pupils will be encouraged to take a lead in such assemblies and we will also invite external speakers to contribute
+Pupils will be encouraged to take a lead in such assemblies and we will also invite external speakers to contribute.

 • Working with our local community.
 This includes inviting leaders of local faith groups to speak at assemblies, and organising school trips and activities based around the local community

 • Encouraging and implementing initiatives to deal with tensions between different groups of pupils within the school.
-For example, our school council has representatives from different year groups and is formed of pupils from a range of backgrounds including young carers.
+For example, our Pupil Parliament has representatives from different year groups and is formed of pupils from a range of backgrounds including young carers.
 All pupils are encouraged to participate in the school’s activities, such as sports clubs.
 We also work with parents to promote knowledge and understanding of different cultures

 • We have developed links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach.